-Nevertheless, the CRC Committee has stated that, "to promote adolescent health and development, States parties are also encouraged to strictly respect the right to privacy and confidentiality [of adolescents], including confidential advice and counseling on all health matters..."
+Nevertheless, the CRC Committee has stated that, "to promote adolescent health and development, States parties are also encouraged to strictly respect the right to privacy and confidentiality [of adolescents], including confidential advice and counseling on all health matters...."
 According to another UN committee, "The right to health contains both freedoms and entitlements.
-The freedoms include_the right to control one's health and body, including sexual and reproductive freedom."
-33 protect children from sexually transmitted diseases and to treat them when needed, the CRC Committee urges member states to (a) "develop effective prevention programmes ... to address cultural and other taboos surrounding adolescent sexuality"; and (b) "take measures to remove all barriers hindering the access of adolescents to information [and to] preventive measures such as condoms, and care."34 If implemented, this approach will not only encourage adolescents to experiment sexually-it can also imply that children have choice rights to have sex, especially when the role of parents is significantly diminished.
+The freedoms include the right to control one's health and body, including sexual and reproductive freedom."
+33

+These UN committees appear to justify children's sexual choice rights as being necessary to safeguard and implement their protection rights.
+For example, as part of its campaign to protect children from sexually transmitted diseases and to treat them when needed, the CRC Committee urges member states to (a) "develop effective prevention programmes ... to address cultural and other taboos surrounding adolescent sexuality"; and (b) "take measures to remove all barriers hindering the access of adolescents to information [and to] preventive measures such as condoms, and care."
+If implemented, this approach will not only encourage adolescents to experiment sexually-it can also imply that children have choice rights to have sex, especially when the role of parents is significantly diminished.